GWB2025/Stiffness-Matrix-Generator/README.md

 ### Example 2.4 Thermal Wall

+The “Example 2.4” preset now mirrors Example 1.2 from Saeed Moaveni, *Finite Element Analysis: Theory and Application with ANSYS* (3rd ed., Pearson, 2008): a 2×4 exterior wall with a 150 ft² exposed area, outside air at 20 °F, and an indoor temperature of 70 °F. The six layers listed in Moaveni’s table are modeled as sequential thermal elements, each with conductance G = U × A derived from the provided U-factors:

+*   Outside film (winter, 15 mph), U = 5.88 Btu/hr·ft²·°F → G = 882 Btu/hr·°F
+*   Wood siding (1/2 in. lapped), U = 1.23 → G = 184.5
+*   Sheathing (1/2 in. regular), U = 0.76 → G = 114
+*   Insulation batt (3–3½ in.), U = 0.091 → G = 13.65
+*   Gypsum wallboard (1/2 in.), U = 2.22 → G = 333
+*   Inside film (winter), U = 1.47 → G = 220.5

-The “Example 2.4” preset switches the app into steady-state thermal analysis, loads the six-layer exterior wall described in *Heat_transfer_example.pdf* (“Direct formulation: thermal applications”), and pre-fills the outside/inside film temperatures (-6.7 °C and 21 °C).
-Each layer’s U-factor is automatically converted into a conductance (G = U × A with A = 14 m²), so you can immediately reproduce the published nodal temperature distribution and total heat loss through the wall.
+Loading the preset switches the app to thermal mode, fixes node 1 at 20 °F and node 7 at 70 °F, and leaves the intermediate nodes free so you can reproduce the book’s nodal temperature distribution and total heat loss with one click.

 ## How to Use